vasubawa/fantastic-octo-notes/README.md

 # Audio Transcription and Summarization

 This project extracts audio from a video file, transcribes the audio to text, summarizes the transcription, and generates a PDF of the summary.
+I created it to help me take better notes during lectures and classes.

 ## Prerequisites